nyu-ossd-s20/project-evaluation/MPAndroidChat.md

 1. Are there instructions for how to download, build, and install?
 How easy is it to find them?
 Do they seem easy (relatively speaking) to follow? <br>
-	Thee are vauge instructions on how to build.
+	There are vauge instructions on how to build.
 I dont see any instructions on how to download and build.

 1. Does the project depend on external additional software modules such as database,  graphics, web development, or other libraries?
 If so, are there clear instructions on how to install those? <br>